dividedmind/statistics-done-wrong/pseudoreplication.rst

 ******************************************

-Many studies strive to collect more data through replication: by repeating their measurements they can be more certain of their numbers, and can discover subtle relationships that aren't obvious at first glance.
+Many studies strive to collect more data through replication: by repeating their measurements with additional patients or samples, they can be more certain of their numbers and discover subtle relationships that aren't obvious at first glance.
 We've seen the value of additional data for improving statistical power and detecting small differences.
 But what exactly counts as a replication?

 Let's return to a medical example.
 I have two groups of 100 patients taking different medications, and I seek to establish which medication lowers blood